Brexit: Background: the United Kingdom and EC/EU membership

 In 1979, the UK secured its first opt-out, although the expression was not contemporary; it was the only EEC country not to take part in the European Monetary System.

 The Labour Party campaigned in the 1983 general election on a commitment to withdraw from the EC without a referendum.
-After their heavy defeat in that election, Labour changed its policy.
+Following their heavy defeat in that election, Labour changed its policy.
 In 1985, the second Margaret Thatcher government ratified the Single European Act—the first major revision to the Treaty of Rome—without a referendum.

 In October 1990, under pressure from senior ministers and despite Thatcher's deep reservations, the UK joined the European Exchange Rate Mechanism (ERM), with the pound sterling pegged to the deutschmark.
-Thatcher resigned as Prime Minister the following month, amid Conservative Party divisions arising partly from her increasingly Eurosceptic views.
-The UK was forced to withdraw from the ERM on Black Wednesday in September 1992, after the pound sterlingcame under pressure from currency speculation.
+Thatcher resigned as prime minister the following month, amid Conservative Party divisions arising partly from her increasingly Eurosceptic views.
+The UK was forced to withdraw from the ERM on Black Wednesday in September 1992, after the pound sterling came under pressure from currency speculation.
 Italy left the same month, but would soon rejoin on a different band.
 The UK did not seek re-entry and remained outside the ERM.

 On 1 November 1993, after the UK and the other eleven member states had ratified, the EC became the EU under the Maastricht Treaty compromise between member states seeking deeper integration and those wishing to retain greater national control in the economic and political union.
 Denmark, France, and the Republic of Ireland held referendums to ratify the Maastricht Treaty.
 In accordance with Constitution of the United Kingdom, specifically that of parliamentary sovereignty, ratification in the UK was not subject to approval by referendum.
 Despite this, British constitutional historian Vernon Bogdanor wrote that there was "a clear constitutional rationale for requiring a referendum" because although MPs are entrusted with legislative power by the electorate, they are not given authority to transfer that power (the UK's previous three referendums all concerned this).
 Further, as the ratification of the treaty was in the manifestos of the three major political parties, voters opposed to ratification had limited options for expressing this.
 For Bogdanor, while the ratification by the House of Commons might be legal, it would not be legitimate—which requires popular consent.
 The way in which the treaty was ratified, he judged, was "likely to have fundamental consequences both for British politics and for Britain's relationship with the [EC]."